syncfusion-content/blazor-docs/blazor/listview/getting-started.md

 2. Search Syncfusion.Blazor keyword in the Browse tab and install Syncfusion.Blazor NuGet package in the application.
 ![select nuget](images/select-nuget2.png)
 3. Once the installation process is completed, the Syncfusion Blazor package will be installed in the project.
-> Warning: `Syncfusion.Blazor` package should not be installed along with [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/).
+W> `Syncfusion.Blazor` package should not be installed along with [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/).
 Hence, you have to add the below `Syncfusion.Blazor.Themes` static web assets (styles) in the application.

 * You can add the client-side style resources using NuGet package to the `<head>` element of the `~/wwwroot/index.html` page in Blazor WebAssembly app or `~/Pages/_Host.cshtml` page in Blazor Server app.